Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Related Work Contributions

-Most of the existing reviews deal with classical methods (i.e., not \gls{fm}-based) for scenario generation.
+\textbf{Surveys with Classical Approaches:} Most of the existing reviews deal with classical methods (i.e., not \gls{fm}-based) for scenario generation.
 Nalic et al ~\cite{nalic2020scenario} introduce knowledge-driven and data-driven generation approaches, and discuss safety metrics for scenario assessment.
 They also propose a six-layer model, which captures all essential components of a scenario.
 Ding et al.~\cite{ding2023survey} categorize scenario generation methods into data-driven, adversarial, and knowledge-based approaches, providing detailed insights into the mechanisms underlying each.
 They also highlight the role of deep generative models for synthesizing image- and video-based scenarios with several papers across different models.
-In alignment with the ISO/WD PAS 21448 standard\footnote{\url{https://www.iso.org/standard/77490.html}} — Safety of the intended functionality (SOTIF), Schutt et al.~\cite{schutt20231001} examine scenario generation across functional, logical, and concrete levels of abstraction.
+In alignment with the ISO/WD PAS 21448 standard, \gls{sotif}, Schutt et al.~\cite{schutt20231001} examine scenario generation across functional, logical, and concrete levels of abstraction.
 Their review includes machine learning-based generation, optimization-driven scenario exploration, scenario extraction from driving data, and manual scenario design.